joshuag1214/beginner_tutorials/README.md

 ### **Know Issues**
 Extra service could not be implemented correctly
-Logging methods were implemmented but frequency could not be changed to a default.
+Logging methods were implemented but frequency could not be changed to a default.
 Program will continue to run with undesired frequency.